thosakwe/immutable_state/README.md

-# flutter_state
+# immutable_state

-🦋 A lightweight framework for stateless UI in Flutter, and an alternative to Redux.
+🎯 A lightweight framework for UI state management in Flutter and Dart, and an alternative to Redux.

-**Marked as beta until tests are published, and Travis is set up.**
+`package:immutable_state` can be used by itself easily, or with ready-made integrations like `package:flutter_immutable_state`.

 # Why?
 UI state management in complex applications is a solved problem.
 Immutable application state,